psake/psake-contrib/README.markdown

 **Step 3:** Extract the files in the zip

-**Step 4:** Use the scripts in your build
+**Step 4:** Use the scripts and modules in your build

-References:
 The following is an excellent technet article on how to ["dot source"](http://technet.microsoft.com/en-us/library/ee176949.aspx) a script

-Type "help about_modules" in PowerShell for help on how to import,load and use modules
+Type "help about_modules" in PowerShell for help on how to import, load and use modules

 ## How To Contribute, Collaborate, Communicate

 If you'd like to contribute to psake or psake-contrib, we have discussion groups over at google: **[psake-dev](http://groups.google.com/group/psake-dev)** **[psake-users](http://groups.google.com/group/psake-users)**

 Anyone can fork the main repository and submit patches, as well.
 And lastly, the [wiki](http://wiki.github.com/JamesKovacs/psake-contrib/) and [issues list](http://github.com/JamesKovacs/psake-contrib/issues) are also open for additions, edits, and discussion.